rfitzhugh/rfitzhugh.github.io/content/en/posts/2026-06-30-fy-in-review-brag-doc.md

 ### Cross-functional and executive influence

-At senior levels this is often where the real impact lives and where it's easiest to lose track of.
-Roadmap decisions you shaped without owning the roadmap.
-Reporting or analysis that changed how leadership allocated investment.
-A framework or standard you introduced that other teams adopted without being told to.
+At senior levels this is often where the real impact lives and where it's easiest to lose track of: roadmap decisions you shaped without owning the roadmap; reporting or analysis that changed how leadership allocated investment; a framework or standard you introduced that other teams adopted without being told to.

 ### Standards, documentation, and systems that outlast the project